hackclub/juice/README.md

 # Juice! 🧃

-Hackathon organized by AdventureX that's inviting folks from Hack Club!
+Hackathon hosted by AdventureX that's inviting folks from Hack Club!

 *There's never been anything like this before*